-Creating UTM parameters (also known as UTM tags, UTM tracking codes, or or Urchin Tracking Module parameters) is a very, very important part of digital marketing – mostly because it allows you to measure everything you do and optimize along the way, at a very granular level.
+Creating UTM parameters (also known as UTM tags, UTM tracking codes, or Urchin Tracking Module parameters) is a very important part of digital marketing and SEO – mostly because it allows marketers to measure everything they do and optimize along the way, at a very granular level.

 If you do it the right way, every single action you take for your online marketing efforts can be quantified.

-- The ideal outcome: consistent usage of UTM parameters across your team, across platforms, and across campaigns, which makes it very easy to understand the actual impact of the campaigns you are executing in a third-party tool like Google Analytics.
+- The ideal outcome: consistent usage of UTM parameters across your team, across platforms, and across campaigns, which makes it very easy to understand the actual impact of the campaigns you are executing in a third-party tool.